Professional baseball in Connecticut

-There have been numerous professional baseball teams in Connecticut since the late 1800's.
+There have been numerous professional baseball teams in Connecticut since the late 1800s.
 Most have been minor league teams, however, some early major league teams played in Connecticut.
 The last major league team was the Hartford Dark Blues, which played its final season in Hartford as a charter member of the newly-established modern National League in 1876.

 History

 New Britain/Bristol

 Minor League Baseball in New Britain has had a wide variety of teams and notable players, famous players such as Roger Clemens, David Ortiz and Curt Schilling have played for New Britain; The individual considered the fastest pitcher in professional baseball, Steve Dalkowski, also grew up in New Britain.
 The Boston Red Sox former AA Pawtucket Red Sox moved to Bristol in 1973, and then to New Britain in 1983.
 In 1995 the New Britain Red Sox became the Minnesota Twins affiliate and changed their name to the Rock Cats.
 The team switched its affiliation to the Colorado Rockies prior to the 2015 season and left New Britain in favor of Hartford at the end of the 2015 season, but was replaced by the Independent New Britain Bees of the Atlantic League.

-At the end of the 2019 season, the New Britain Bees announced the franchise was leaving the Atlantic League, and reorganizing as an amateur team in the New England-based Futures Collegiate Baseball League (FCBL).
+At the end of the 2019 season, the New Britain Bees announced the franchise was leaving the Atlantic League, and reorganizing as an amateur team in the New England–based Futures Collegiate Baseball League (FCBL).
 The nearby Bristol Blues transferred from the FCBL to the New England Collegiate Baseball League (NECBL) at the end of 2019, creating a vacancy in the league for the Bees.

 Hartford

-Hartford had nearly continuous baseball from 1874 to 1952, including early major league baseball teams from 1874–1877.
+Hartford had nearly continuous baseball from 1874 to 1952, including early major league baseball teams from 1874 to 1877.
 Notable events include five league titles by the Hartford Senators.
 In 2016, the former minor league club from New Britain began play as the Hartford Yard Goats, but did not play a home game in Hartford until 2017.